fassko/fassko.github.io/Content/blog/swiftui-map-annotations.md

 }
 ```

-To make it appear and disappear with animation, we could use the view state variable and change the opacity accordingly.
-It would give that nice additional touch.
+We can make it appear and disappear with animation using the view state variable and changing the opacity accordingly.
+It would give that additional nice touch.

 ![Show and hide custom annotation title](/assets/swiftui-custom-map-annotations/show-hide-annotation-title.gif)

 Another option is to show the annotation title all the time.
-In that case, our app users would understand what this place is without tapping on it.
+In that case, our app users would understand without tapping what this place is.

 ```swift
 struct PlaceAnnotationView: View {